JanVInformatik/dotfiles-public/README.md

 5. Yabai as Window Manager and Skhd as keyboard hotkey deamon:
 A somewhat common choice on MacOS.
 My window management is pretty neat and yabai now!

+# About my Arch Linux setup:

+I use Arch Linux with Hyprland as my WM.
+Additionally, the Hyprdots have proven to come with quite well pre-made configurations.
+I only (manually) remove the animated RGB frames of the windows in the OS since I much rather prefer to get not distracted by them.